Brazil hospitals pushed to limit as COVID-19 death toll soars | Health

 Brazil hospitals pushed to limit as COVID-19 death toll soars

-In Porto Alegre, the largest city in southern Brazil, there are no free intensive care units (ICUs), and occupancy has also hit 100% in two other state capitals, Fiocruz reported.
+Porto Alegre in southern Brazil has no free intensive care units (ICUs) and occupancy hit 100% in two other state capitals, Fiocruz reported.
 The Health Ministry on Wednesday reported a record 2,286 deaths from COVID-19 in the last 24 hours, as new infections rose by 79,876.

 With more than 270,000 deaths, Brazil's pandemic death toll over the past year trails only the United States.
 But over the past week, Brazil has averaged more than 1,600 deaths per day, ahead of some 1,400 in the United States, where the outbreak has ebbed.
 As President Jair Bolsonaro rails against lockdowns and urges Brazilians out of their homes, governors and mayors have struggled to enforce restrictions, often pleading in vain with a population inured to the rising tide of the epidemic.